 I got lucky – I found a dentist within walking distance, so my work (or in your case, study) life wasn’t that disrupted, and I saved money on transportation too.

 All in all, I am extremely happy that I got braces.
-The price was expensive, but it improved my self-confidence tremendously.
+The price was expensive, but it (along with professional teeth whitening session) improved my self-confidence tremendously.

 Lastly, I wish everyone planning to do braces all the best – I think now is a great time to do them, everyone’s wearing a mask.
 Please leave a comment on the prices your dentist (and what area) is charging you, and what their braces package include, so the rest of us can refer to the info 🙂